 For students who qualify for special education, reevaluations are conducted at least once every three years or at the request of any member of the team, including parents, to recommend continuing eligibility and need for services.
-For students identified with mental retardation, reevaluations are conducted every two years or earlier if requested by a team member.
-Any reevaluation may be waived if the team is in agreement that the reevaluation is not needed.
+A re-evaluation may be waived if the team is in agreement that the reevaluation is not needed.
+For students identified with an intellectual disability, reevaluations are conducted every two years or earlier if requested by a team member and may not be waived.